Guidance from an Academy Consultant

-To act as a catalyst for success, the Social Venture Academy connects each team with a student mentor called a navigator.
-Social Venture Academy navigators meet with teams to help them progress through idea validation, business model development, and launch.
-All navigators have a background in entrepreneurship, and many are MBA or MPA students with professional experience and insights.
-Navigators actively work with ventures to overcome their challenges, achieve their goals, and change our world for the better.
-Connecting with a Social Venture Academy navigator is the first step to receiving funding.
+To act as a catalyst for success, the Social Venture Academy connects each team with a team of student mentors called consultants.
+Social Venture Academy Consultants meet with teams to help them progress through idea validation, business model development, and launch.
+Many consultants have a background in social impact, business, or consulting.
+Consultants actively work with ventures to overcome their challenges, achieve their goals, and change our world for the better.
+Connecting with a Social Venture Academy Consultant is the first step to receiving funding.

 Student teams in the Social Venture Academy have the opportunity to present to representatives of the Ballard Center for Social Impact who evaluate ventures based on the following investment criteria: